What To Do When Your Home’s Appraisal Is Lower Than The Offer

 Reduce Your Asking Price

-“If the seller reduces the price to the appraisal, we are golden and are moving forward,” Haynie says.
+“If the seller reduces the price to the appraisal, we are golden and are moving forward,” says Haynie.

-Sometimes you might be able to convince the buyers to bring some money to the table, saving your real estate deal.
+Sometimes you might be able to convince the buyers to bring some money to the table to save your real estate deal.
 For instance, if the buyer’s lender will only loan them $180,000, but you and the buyer agreed on a sales price of $200,000, you might try to lower the sales price to $190,000 while the buyer agrees to pay $10,000.
-This will cover the $20,000 shortfall.
+This will cover the appraisal gap.

 This type of compromise requires buyers who are willing and able to pay out of pocket.
 Finding such buyers is rare.

-“There are times, then, when a low appraisal really does doom a home sale,” Haynie says.
+“There are times, then, when a low appraisal really does doom a home sale,” according to Haynie.
 “If the seller is not budging in price, the buyer can walk.
 If this happens, it is very, very unfortunate."